Maple Bacon Jalapeno Pizza

 To make a restaurant style maple bacon jalapeno pizza at home, here’s what you’ll need to do:

 5. Drizzle.
 Drizzle your favorite maple syrup over the pizza in a zig-zag or spiral.
+And if you don’t have a favorite can we recommend some Vermont maple syrup?

 6. Slice and serve.
 Try using pizza scissors like these for easy, clean cuts.